-Dr Hilary Dyer is a Specialist Consultant Educational Psychologist based near Worcester.
+Dr Hilary Dyer is a Specialist Consultant Educational Psychologist based near Lichfield in Staffordshire.
 She provides training to schools on Pathological Demand Avoidance Syndrome (PDA).
 She conducts research into PDA with parents, and advises schools and parents on strategies for managing PDA.
 PDA Assessments »

 Welcome to the website of Dr. Hilary Dyer FRSA